ndronos/c-nomorph/Adamson-2011/README.md

 with calling C in anger again, because on these platforms, C is a first-class language.
 At the lower levels - including any framework with "Core" in its name - C is the *only* language.

+And at the Core level, I'm sometimes glad to only have C.

 (Adamson, 2011)
 ```